worthingtonse/client-prompts/CONTEXT/coin-file-body-format.md

 Condition | Bytes | explanation
 ---|---|---
 Always | 400  | 25 GUIDs.
 16 bytes per GUID (The original ANs before the call)
-If Has PANs set to 1 (byte 16 of the file header) | +400 | The PANs that were sent to the server but no reply If the Coin is the last coin | + Padding  | Add random bytes to make the entire coin body divisable by 32.
+If index 15/State Flag in the file header is set to 1, include the PANs | +400 | The PANs that were sent to the server but no reply
+If the Coin is the last coin | + Padding  | Add random bytes to make the entire coin body divisable by 32.
 The number of coins in the file is in the File Header (bytes 24-27)

 <!--